Melasma

 4. TARGET AND REMOVE PIGMENT

+Laser treatment is not first line treatment for melasma.
+In the right patient however, correctly used laser treatment may be helpful.
 We use a dedicated pigment laser that employs picosecond and nanosecond technology to assist with removal of dermal pigmentation.
 The laser pulses target pigment by generating tiny shock waves (photomechanical) rather than using heat like a traditional laser (which can be potential harmful for patients with melasma).
 The body then removes the altered melanin via the immune system.

 HOW ARE WE UNIQUE

 Melasma is a medical dermatological condition and needs a medical management plan.
 There is no one approach for melasma and each patient requires different treatment/s.
 This is why we encourage you to make an appointment for an initial consultation so we can discuss your melasma with you and make a safe and effective plan with you for the short and more importantly for the long term.
-We have available the full range of treatment options to effectively and safely manage this often distressing condition for the long term.
+We have available the full range of treatment options to effectively manage this often distressing condition for the long term.

 *As medical doctors and the fact that this is a prescription medication we are not allowed to mention the ingredient by name.